-What is pneumothorax?

->

-> - Anorexia (loss of appetite)
+- Anorexia (loss of appetite)

->

-> The veterinarian will perform a complete physical examination of the cat which will include listening to the chest for abnormal, harsh or decreased lung sounds.
+The veterinarian will perform a complete physical examination of the cat which will include listening to the chest for abnormal, harsh or decreased lung sounds.

->

-> - Routine tests which include biochemical profile, complete blood count, and urinalysis usually return normal results but can be of use in evaluating organ function of cats who have been involved in a trauma such as a road accident or fall.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis usually return normal results but can be of use in evaluating organ function of cats who have been involved in a trauma such as a road accident or fall.

-> - Thoracocentesis is a procedure that is both diagnostic and therapeutic.
+- Thoracocentesis: A procedure that is both diagnostic and therapeutic.
 The veterinarian inserts a needle through the chest wall and into the pleural space and removes the air.
-This both shows that pneumothorax is present as well as providing relief from symptoms.
+This both shows that pneumothorax is present as well as provides relief from symptoms.

-> - Confirmation of pneumothorax is made via chest x-rays which can also provide additional information such as the extent of pneumothorax as well as possible causes.
+- Chest x-ray: Confirmation of pneumothorax is made via chest x-rays which can also provide additional information such as the extent of pneumothorax as well as possible causes.

-> - CT scan: An advanced non-invasive medical imaging technique that uses a combination of x-ray imaging and a digital computer to produce detailed 3-dimensional images to look for the bullae, blebs and lung lesions as it is more sensitive than x-rays.
+- CT scan: An advanced non-invasive medical imaging technique that uses a combination of x-ray imaging and a digital computer to produce detailed 3-dimensional images to look for the bullae, blebs and lung lesions as it is more sensitive than x-rays.

-> - Blood tests to look for antigen or antibodies to heartworm or microfilaria.
+- Antigen or antibody tests: To look for antigen or antibodies to heartworm or microfilaria.

-> - Fecal examination or tracheal aspiration: To look for lungworm or lung fluke eggs or larvae.
+- Fecal examination or tracheal aspiration: To look for lungworm or lung fluke eggs or larvae.